 Tony did and thus saved his title.
 Graziano, looking to end it, attacked, throwing a long fusillade of blows, and when he stopped to take a breather, Zale, one of boxing’s all-time best body punchers, stepped in and sunk home a booming right hand to the challenger’s belly.
 The punch froze Rocky and he never saw the left hook that exploded on his jaw and sent him to the floor where he was counted out for the first time in his career.

-It had been an all-time great slugfest, violent and a miraculous win for Zale, who at the end appeared as surprised as anyone that he had triumphed.
-Rocky credited the final right hand to the body with “[knocking] the wind out of me.
+It had been an all-time great slugfest and a miraculous win for Zale, who at the end appeared as surprised as anyone with the result.
+Rocky credited that right hand to the body with “[knocking] the wind out of me.
 It straightened me up, tightened me all over, so it even clogged up my ears.
 Then I heard ‘eight, nine, ten’ … it all came so fast.”

 That electrifying first Zale vs Graziano clash was of course The Fight Of The Year for 1946 and no time was wasted in putting together a rematch, initially scheduled for March at Madison Square Garden.
 But the New York State Athletic Commission suspended Graziano’s license for his failure to report a bribe attempt, a charge later thrown out for lack of evidence.
 Zale vs Graziano II was rescheduled for July in Chicago and Tony’s hometown fans from nearby Gary, Indiana helped Chicago Stadium set a new indoor gate record, with some nineteen thousand filling the stands.
 And if the fans of “The Man Of Steel” didn’t leave happy that night, they still got more than their money’s worth as Zale and Graziano once again put on a spectacular slugfest.